Punt (boat): Punt poles

 A traditional punt has no tiller nor any provision for oars, sails, or motor; instead it is propelled and directed with a pole.
-Poles for pleasure punts are normally made of spruce or aluminium.
+Poles for pleasure punts are normally made of spruce wood or aluminium alloy tube.
 A normal pole is about 12–16 ft long and weighs about 10 lb (5 kg).
 In both Oxford and Cambridge, long 16 ft poles tend to be used exclusively.
 The bottom of the pole is fitted with a metal "shoe", a rounded lump of metal to protect the end – the shoe is sometimes made in the shape of a swallow tail.

 Traditional wooden poles are preferred by many experienced punters; they are more sympathetic on the hands (at least when in good condition; a splintered surface is less so) and make less noise on contact with the river bottom or the punt compared with an aluminium pole.
 Aluminium poles are considerably cheaper and stronger, so may be preferred by punt stations offering punts for hire to inexperienced punters; however, it is normally possible to choose either type.

 Racing poles are generally a great deal lighter than pleasure punt poles, and aluminium is the preferred material.
 It is usual to carry one or two spare poles in a race, so that one can keep punting if a pole gets stuck or is dropped.

 A punt pole differs from the Fenland quant in that it does not have a cross piece at the top, and from the more generally used setting pole in that it only has a metal shoe on one end.

-Punting technique
+Technique

 The basic technique of punting is to shove the boat along with a pole by pushing directly on the bed of the river or lake.
 In the 1870s, when punting for pleasure first became popular, the normal approach was for the passengers to sit at the stern on cushions placed against the till, and for the punter to have the run of the rest of the boat.
 The punter started at the bow, planted the pole, and then walked towards the stern, shoving the punt forwards.
 This is known as "running" the punt.
 It was the normal technique used to move heavy fishing punts.
 As pleasure punts became lighter, it became more usual for the punter to stand still – normally towards the stern – while shoving.
 This is called "pricking" the punt.
 Pricking has the advantages that the punter is less likely to walk off the end of the punt inadvertently, and that more of the punt can be used to carry passengers.

 For pleasure punting, the best way to learn is to start out in a boat with a competent punter to watch him or her at work.
 After this there is no substitute for extensive hands-on practice on different stretches of river.
 For racing punting it is best to join a club, and to work on one's balance.
 Some punt racers practise by punting in canoes.